Fitsumhelina/Student-Registration-system/README.md

 # Student Registration System

-This project is a Python-based Student Registration System that allows admins to manage students and courses, and allows students to register and manage their courses.
-The system uses a file-based approach to store data.
+This Python-based Student Registration System allows admins to manage students and courses, and enables students to register and manage their courses.
+Data is stored using a file-based approach.

 ## Features